 The data and code available to produce the manuscript are all seemingly shared in a public Github.
 Kudos to the authors for this important step in providing a reproducible analysis.

 Thank you!
-We’ve maintained this degree of reproducibility throughout all reanalyses as well.
+We greatly appreciate this recognition, as ensuring full reproducibility is both deeply important and time-intensive.
+We have maintained this degree of reproducibility throughout all subsequent reanalyses as well.

 If possible, for when data exists for a range of diverse data sets, it would be valuable to add any statements about computational efficiency relative to existing metrics (e.g. Bray-Curtis, Unifrac, Weighted Unifrac, etc.).

-We’ve included a new figure (Fig. 4 and Fig. S5) which demonstrate how GUnifrac is specifically slower than Bray-Curtis (as performed via the vegan package) and Fast Unifrac (as calculated within the phyloseq package).
-We’ve also included details in the discussion point to the >1000x slow-down represented by GUnifrac, but make some recommendations for how it could be sped up across iterations of rarefaction.
+We appreciate this suggestion and have added new analyses to address it.
+Specifically, Fig. 4 and Fig. S5 now compare computational performances across metrics, showing that GUnifrac is substantially slower than Bray-Curtis (vegan package) and Fast Unifrac (phyloseq package).
+We also note in the discussion that GUniFrac can be >1000x slower under typical implementations, and we provide recommendations for how future iterations, particularly across repeated rarefaction, could improve computational efficiency.

 Figure S2 could indicate the sample labels, or at least a key for the labels, to aid in interpretability.

-As we’ve expanded to multiple datasets, we no longer include what was previously Fig. S2 and S3.
-The ordination based on UR (old Fig. S3) is now included as a sub-panel in Fig. S3, which demonstrates ordinations using UR and UA across all four datasets.
+Thank you for this suggestion.
+As the manuscript now includes multiple datasets, we have restructured the figures and no longer include the original Fig. S2 and S3.
+The ordination based on UR (formerly Fig. S3) is now presented as a sub-panel in the new Fig. S3, which compares ordinations using UR and UA across all four datasets.